This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

-Lords 'tidies up' Property (Digital Assets etc) Bill
+Property (Digital Assets etc) Bill concludes Lords stages

-The Property (Digital Assets etc.) Bill has its third reading, a chance for members to make sure the eventual law is effective, workable and without loopholes, in the House of Lords on Thursday 8 May.
+The Property (Digital Assets etc.) Bill had its third reading, a chance for members to make sure the eventual law is effective, workable and without loopholes, in the House of Lords on Thursday 8 May.

 The Property (Digital Assets etc.) Bill aims to establish that things can be property, even if they do not meet the traditional definitions of property established in case law.